SudoDotDog/Brontosaurus/docs/vocabulary.md

 -   Organization is a `brontosaurus` record type.
 -   Organization is a property of an account record.
 An account can be assigned to a single organization.
 -   Organization is accessible by an integrated client.

+## P

+### Private Key

+-   Private key is a generated password for token signature creation.
+-   Every application owns a different private key.
+-   User can not retrieve private key by any method.

+### Public Key

+-   Public key is a generated password for token signature validation.
+-   Every application owns a different public key.
+-   User can get public key by red module or green module.

+## R

+### Red

+-   Red is a `brontosaurus` module.
+-   Red module is use to interact with database by admin users.

 ## T